enso-org/enso-archive/doc/design/engine/function-call-flow.md

-# Function call logic in the Enso interpreter
+# Function Call Logic in the Enso Interpreter

 With Enso being a functional language, it is crucial for function calls to be efficient and easily inlined.